 Hereditary hyperbilirubinemia refers to the condition where levels of bilirubin are elevated, for reasons that can be attributed to a metabolic disorder.

+Stomach cancer begins when cancer cells form in the inner lining of your stomach.
+These cells can grow into a tumor.
+Also called gastric cancer, the disease usually grows slowly over many years.
+If you know the symptoms it causes, you and your doctor may be able to spot it early, when it’s easiest to treat.
+What Causes Stomach Cancer?
 Scientists don’t know exactly what makes cancer cells start growing in the stomach.
 But they do know a few things that can raise your risk for the disease.
 One of them is infection with a common bacteria, H. pylori, which causes ulcers.
 Inflammation in your gut called gastritis, a certain type of long-lasting anemia called pernicious anemia, and growths in your stomach called polyps also can make you more likely to get cancer.